Build Apps for Agents

 Core Model

-Define once, expose everywhere
+Define once, observe everywhere

 Input